wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2 =
-Alternative permalinks correspond to original's.
+This new version allows you to test themes and provides some small fixes.